Big biz CEOs push back hard against Trump's temporary immigration ban | The Japan Times

 Uber, however, already faced backlash on Saturday after Twitter users criticized the company and encouraged riders to delete the app for charging less than it could at JFK Airport in New York as taxi drivers had halted service for an hour to protest the ban.
 The move was perceived by some as an effort to profit off the protests as more passengers would need to seek alternatives to cabs.

-Starbucks Corp. said it will hire 10,000 refugees over the next five years at its coffee shops around the world and focusing on employing those that have served with U.S. troops as interpreters.
+Starbucks Corp. said it will hire 10,000 refugees over the next five years at its coffee shops around the world and focus on employing those that have served with U.S. troops as interpreters.

-But taking a position on political matters can be risky for companies: the hashtag #BoycottStarbucks was trending on Twitter Monday after the company announced its move.
+But taking a position on political matters can be risky for companies: the hashtag #BoycottStarbucks was trending on Twitter on Monday after the company announced its move.
 Starbucks said that it recognizes “that sometimes there are those who may disagree with us, and we respect these diverse points of view and will continue to listen.”

 CEO Howard Schultz said he plans to reach out to employees more frequently.